 1const updateAnItem = (root, args, ctx) => {2return Item.update({ name: args.name }).where({ id: args.id, userId: ctx.userId });3};

-Keep an eye out, educate your team to check for them during code-reviews and write automated tests to help guide best practice and prevent regressions.
+Keep an eye out, educate your team to check for them during code reviews and write automated tests to help guide best practices and prevent regressions.

-Most applications are under threat from brute-force attacks on passwords, verification codes or any string that provides some-sort of authorized access to your system.
+Most applications are under threat from brute-force attacks on passwords, verification codes or any string that provides some sort of authorised access to your system.
 All it takes is a hacker to execute a script that iterates through likely combinations until it strikes gold.

 However, if you don’t want to be woken to a trillion alerts from Sentry, then I’d also recommend adding rate-limiting to your vulnerable fields.
 We’ve built a small directive library for controlling this, it’s as easy as: